lipk/nicestream/README.md

 ## Limitations

-The regex engine currently recognizes a limited subset of PCRE only.
+* The regex engine lacks some of the more fancy features.

-**nicestream** is in a very early stage of development, so expect bugs :)
+* Doesn't support any kind of multibyte encoding.